|

 Haworthia Society: A Simple Description of Haworthias

-... of Menu End of Sidebar [ Back to Start of Sidebar ] Start of Content [ Skip Content ] A Simple Description of Haworthias Haworthias are small succulent plants native to South Africa.
-They are related to ... as succulent - which means that they can cope with relatively harsh waterless hot environments.
+...
+Menu End of Sidebar [ Back to Start of Sidebar ] Start of Content [ Skip Content ] A Simple Description of Haworthias Haworthias are small succulent plants native to South Africa.
+They are related ... as succulent - which means that they can cope with relatively harsh waterless hot environments.
 Their leaves are swollen to store water and may be green or attractively coloured.
 They are however ...

 haworthia.org